codepath/android_guides/Configuring-a-Parse-Server.md

 2. Make sure to confirm the `SERVER_URL` environment variable is set to the URL and Parse mount location (i.e. `http://yourappname.herokuapp.com/parse`).
 3. Verify that `cloud/main.js` is the default value of `CLOUD_CODE_MAIN` environment variable.
 4. Modify [cloud/main.js](https://github.com/codepath/parse-server-example/blob/master/cloud/main.js) yourself to add custom code to send Push notifications.
 See [these examples](https://github.com/ParsePlatform/parse-server/issues/401#issuecomment-183767065) for other ways of sending too.
+      * If you use Parse's default [ParsePushBroadcastReceiver](https://github.com/ParsePlatform/Parse-SDK-Android/blob/master/Parse/src/main/java/com/parse/ParsePushBroadcastReceiver.java#L155-L160), using either `alert` or `title` as a key/value pair will trigger a notification message.
+See [this section](https://parse.com/docs/android/guide#push-notifications-receiving-pushes) of the Parse documentation.
+      * You can also create your own custom receiver as shown in [this example](https://github.com/codepath/ParsePushNotificationExample/blob/master/app/src/main/java/com/test/MyCustomReceiver.java).
 5. Redeploy the code.
 If you are using Heroku, you need to connect your own forked repository and redeploy.

      <img src="http://i.imgur.com/OmxXc6s.png"/>